Domestic and Family Violence Leave

-From 1 January 2019, all NSW Government sector employees have access to 10 days of paid domestic and family violence leave per year.
+Since 1 January 2019, all NSW Government sector employees have had access to 10 days of paid domestic and family violence leave per year.

 The NSW Government has released a policy to support the provision of domestic and family violence leave.
 This policy outlines measures such as providing flexible start times, increasing workplace security and facilitating access to support services.

 The NSW Government will collect data on the initiative through existing mechanisms, such as NSW Public Service Commission reporting.